anners/translate-fe/README.md

 # translate-fe
 This is the frontend service for my quick kubernetes demo.
 This doesn't do much without the [backend service](https://github.com/anners/translate-be).
 This displays a drop down menu with multiple languages, lets the user select a language and sends the language choice to the backend service.
 It is assumed you can resolve the backend service via dns as translate-service.
 Using kubernetes this is handled by it's [dns service](https://github.com/kubernetes/dns/blob/master/docs/specification.md).
 You could easily add an entry in your /etc/hosts file for local testing.

+You will also need to set-up a service account and download the private JSON key.
+More information setting up Google Translate AP can be found [here](https://cloud.google.com/translate/docs/quickstart?csw=1).

+The backend code can be found [here](https://github.com/anners/translate-be).

 ## docker set-up
 This can be ran locally as a docker container.
 ```